IF I PAY ATTENTION

 • will do anything they can (appropriately) to be there for you, thru thick or thin, while still taking care of themselves (MORE….)

-• Inner assurance of acceptance by a person you can share secrets with
+• Inner assurance of acceptance from the person who you can share secrets with

-• Know things are fine between you – so that, come what may – nothing can disrupt the bond you have with each other
+• Assurance that things are fine between you – so that, come what may – nothing can disrupt the bond you have with each other

 BEING ABLE TO: